Real Estate Investment Analysis

 If they are healthy and profitable with a long lease recently renewed, you're probably in good shape.

 You can deduct the property taxes for income tax purpose.
-If your business owns real property, you must pay property tax on this property.
+If your business owns real property, you must pay property tax on it.
 In the same way, as individuals pay property tax on the assessed value of their homes, businesses pay property tax on the assessed value of their real estate (land and buildings).
 If real estate is sold, the tax for the year is distributed between the previous and new owners, based on how much of the year they owned the property.

 1031 Tax Deferred Exchange